rom8726/smallhttpserver/README.md

 # README #

 Small HTTP-server for static content, based on libevent.
-Uses Boost library and memcached.
+Uses C++11, Boost library and memcached.
+Implemented logger (console and syslog), demonizer (you can start http server as daemon), config in JSON format, multithreading and caching (based on memcached).

 ### What is this repository for? ###